mahomedalid/mastodon-rss-dotnet-bot/README.md

 # DotNet Social Mastodon RSS Bot

-## A very simple Command-Line based Mastodon RSS Dotnet Bot
+## A very Simple Command-Line based Mastodon RSS Dotnet Bot

+**Sometimes the best things are just the simple things.**

 This repository contains a simple RSS bot for Mastodon, implemented in C# using .NET, works in linux/windows/macos.
 The bot is designed to fetch RSS feeds and post articles to a Mastodon instance.